safe-global/safe-cli/README.md

 options:
   -h, --help  show this help message and exit --history   Enable history.
-By default it's disabled due to security reasons --is-owner  Indicates that address is an owner
+By default it's disabled due to security reasons
+  ----get-safes-from-owner  Indicates that address is an owner (Safe Transaction Service is required for this feature)
 ```
 ### Quick Load Command:
 To load a Safe, use the following command: